GokhanOzturkIO/Questions-Git/EnesCANNOT_QuestionsAndAnswers.md

 `git fetch` is safer as it only downloads new data, while `git pull` integrates it into your current working copy files, which can cause conflicts and changes that require manual resolution.

 ---

+## 3) If our teammate says "I sent my codes, continue with my development" and we cannot get the codes she/he sent to our local location with "git pull", what could be a mistake?

+If your teammate says that she/he has sent her/his codes, but you are unable to get those codes locally with git pull, there could be several reasons for this.
+Here are some common mistakes to check:

+- **Repository not pushed to remote:**
+Ensure that your teammate has pushed her changes to the remote repository.
+If not, you will not be able to get those changes with git pull.

+- **Incorrect branch name:**
+Check that you are using the correct branch name for your teammate's code.
+You can use git branch -a to see a list of all available branches.

+- **Permissions issue:**
+Check if there are any permission issues with the remote repository.
+If you don't have the necessary permissions to pull changes, you will not be able to get the latest changes.

+By checking for these common mistakes, you can identify and resolve any issues with getting your teammate's latest changes with git pull.

+---